Christian Braun NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's put up 4.1% of the Nuggets' attempted field goals, as he's averaging 3.8 per contest.

-- Braun's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Braun's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per contest.
+- The Heat allow 109.8 points per game, second-ranked in the NBA.

-- The Heat are the sixth-ranked team in the league, giving up 41.9 rebounds per game.
+- Allowing 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.

-- Looking at assists, the Heat have allowed 25.6 per game, 14th in the league.
+- Conceding 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Christian Braun vs. the Heat